Frozen-Bytes/FOS/README.md

 The team consists of six members, each focusing on different components of the system to ensure smooth development.
 Throughout the project, we will apply various technical skills, including C programming and low-level debugging.

-# Learned Concepts
-- What is an OS and Kernel.
-- How the OS is an illusionist.
-- How the OS enables multiple processes to run simultaneously.
-- How the OS context switches between processes.
-- How the OS handles interrupts, exceptions, and system calls.
-- How the OS manages memory and gives the illusion to every application that it has the whole memory to itself using Paging and Segmentation.

 # Team Members
 | Name              | LinkedIn account                                                                          |
 |-------------------|-------------------------------------------------------------------------------------------|